poornimah67-blip/Python-programs/README.md

 22. pgm for smart water distribution
 23. pgm to check Armstrong Number
 24. pgm to find Fibonacci Series
 25. pgm of simple calculator
+26. pgn for factory production using while loop